wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/configure-indices.rst

 Also, keep in mind that this process **will be restored** after upgrading the Wazuh app, or any of the Elastic Stack components involved during the process.
 The reason for this depends on each component:

 - On Elasticsearch, every new upgrade requires to update the Wazuh template, so the default index pattern will be restored.
-- On Logstash, every new upgrade requires to update the Wazuh configuration file, so the default name will be used to create indices.
+- On Filebeat, every new upgrade requires to update the Wazuh configuration file, so the default name will be used to create indices.
 - On Kibana and the Wazuh app, the configuration file is removed when installing a new version of the app, so it's necessary to apply again the custom settings.

 Procedure